Skip to main content

 Discovery is the process for exchanging information before the hearing.
 Discovery includes signing medical releases, attending depositions, and answering interrogatories.
 You are required to cooperate in the discovery process.

 A deposition is an oral question-and-answer session.
-It is usually conducted at the lawyer’s office or by telephone.
+It is usually conducted at the lawyer's office, or by telephone.
 You must participate if you receive a Notice of Deposition.
-You can ask the defendants’ lawyer to change the date or time, but the defendants’ lawyer is not required to reset the deposition.
+You can ask the defendants' lawyer to change the date or time, but the defendants' lawyer is not required to reset the deposition.
 Your answers will be under oath and recorded by a court reporter.
 The ALJ is not present.
-R20-5-142; R20-5-143.
+A.A.C.
+R20-5-142 and R20-5-143.

-The commission does not charge a fee to issue subpoenas.
-The commission pays medical witnesses a set fee for their participation.
-The party requesting a nonmedical witness may be required to pay a witness fee and mileage.
+The Commission does not charge a fee to issue subpoenas.
+The Commission pays medical witnesses requested by an injured worker a set fee for their participation.
+The party requesting a non-medical witness may be required to pay a witness fee and mileage.

-It is your responsibility to obtain and file medical records that support your position.
-You must file them with the ALJ at least 25 days before the hearing, and send copies to the defendants’ lawyer.
+No. It is your responsibility to obtain and file medical records that support your position.
+You must file them with the ALJ at least 25 days before the hearing.
+You must send copies to the defendants' lawyer.
+A.A.C.
 R20-5-155(A).
-Do not depend on the defendants’ lawyer to submit your records.
+Do not depend on the defendants' lawyer to submit your records.

-You can file nonmedical documents and records at least 15 days before the hearing.
-You must send copies to the defendants’ lawyer.
+You can file non-medical documents and records at least 15 days before the hearing.
+You must send copies to the defendants' lawyer.
+A.A.C.
 R20-5-155(B).

-Most hearings are held in hearing rooms at the commission in Phoenix or Tucson.
+Most hearings are held remotely utilizing Google Meet.
+Hearings are sometimes held in person at hearing rooms at the Commission in Phoenix or Tucson.
 Outside of Phoenix and Tucson, hearings are held in hotels, government offices, or other facilities that have meeting rooms.
-The location of the hearing will be on the Notice of Hearing.
-You, the ALJ, the defendants’ lawyer, and a court reporter will be present at the hearing.
-There may also be a representative of the employer or the insurance carrier who is allowed to sit in at all hearings.
-Witnesses are usually asked to wait outside the hearing room until they are called to testify.
+The notice setting the hearing will set forth whether the hearing will be held remotely utilizing Google Meet, will be held in person at a specific location, or will be held in some other manner.
+You, the ALJ, and the defendants' lawyer will be present at the hearing.
+There may also be a representative of the employer, or the insurance carrier, who is allowed observe the hearings.
+Lay witnesses are usually asked to wait outside the hearing room, or to log out of the remote hearing, until they are called to testify.

-Medical witnesses often testify by telephone at further hearings.
-The parties usually appear in person but may be permitted to participate by telephone.
-You should check with the ALJ’s office if you are not sure whether you need to attend the hearing in person.
+Medical witness testimony is normally taken utilizing Google Meet, with the medical professional appearing telephonically or via videoconference.
+The parties normally appear remotely utilizing Google Meet and may be permitted to participate telephonically.
+You should review the notice setting the hearing and check with the ALJ's office if you are not sure whether you need to attend the hearing in person.

 The hearing is your only opportunity to present evidence and prove your case.
 Bring any notes or papers you think you might need.
 You should think about what questions you want to ask and write them down before the hearing.
 Usually, after the last hearing, you will not be allowed to call additional witnesses or submit any additional documents or evidence into the record.

-The ALJ will issue a written decision (Decision Upon Hearing) usually within 30-60 days after the last transcript is filed and any post-hearing memoranda are submitted.
-A copy of the decision will be mailed to your last known address of record.
-A.R.S. § 23-942 .
+The ALJ will issue a written decision (Decision Upon Hearing) usually within 30-60 days after the submission of the case.
+The submission of the case may be the day of the last hearing, or the date any post-hearing memoranda are submitted.
+A copy of the decision will be mailed to your address of record.
+A.R.S. § 23-942.

 There is a paragraph at the end of the decision that sets forth your rights and gives the address of the Arizona Court of Appeals.
-You have 30 days after the decision is mailed to file a Petition for Special Action with the Court of Appeals.
-If you do not file a timely petition, the Decision Upon Review will become final.
-A.R.S. § 23-943.
+You have 30 days after the decision upon review is mailed to you to file a Petition for Special Action with the Court of Appeals.
+If you do not file a timely petition, the Decision Upon Review becomes final.
+A.R.S. § 23-943(H).

 Frequently Used Addresses, Telephone Numbers, and Links to Resources